Instructions for use! This

 might be coming back and many are scared that they will have to fight someone

 else’s war.)
-Laxman told me how he felt life was passing him by as he took care
+Laxman told me how he felt life was passing him by as he

 of all these responsibilities while his friends where out having fun.
 At least